 We understand that sometimes you may seek a specific type of therapy based on a recommendation, past experience, or research you have done.
 By engaging with this therapist, there is always a possibility that the type of therapy you seek may not be safe at this time or it may not be the most appropriate method to address your concerns.

-Sam strives to use holistic, integrative, evidence based practices in order to deliver the best possible services for you.
+Mantra Mental Health strives to use holistic, integrative, evidence-based practices in order to deliver the best possible services for you.

-With this said, Sam's methods typically include a combination of various types of therapy.
+With this said, your therapists methods may include a combination of various types of therapy.
 For example, if you request "DBT therapy", this can be accommodated but it is likely that most sessions will involve a combination of different methods in addition to DBT.

 Therapies used include but are not limited to: